neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 The recipe contains three kinds of modifiers:

 - an `EpochRangeModifier` that sets the number of epochs used for sparsification
-- a `SetLearningRateModifier` that sets the sparsification learning rate, and
+- a `SetLearningRateModifier` that sets the sparsification learning rate
 - three `GMPruningModifier`s that set various layers of the model to be pruned to different levels.

 Notice that each `GMPruningModifier` sets specific parameters of the ResNet-50 model to be pruned.
 To